For reprint permissions please email us the name of the requested post/article along with the publication name.

-Grinnell, IA college student
+Grinnell, Iowa college student

-Departed Evanston, IL, Aug.
+Departed Evanston, Ill., Aug.
 23, 1992, to return to Iowa

-Body found September 1, 1992, in Lawrence County, MO
+Body found September 1, 1992, in Lawrence County, Missouri

 DOD: August 23, 1992

-On Sunday, August 23, 1992, Tammy J. Zywicki departed Evanston, Illinois, for college in Grinnell, Iowa, where she was expected to arrive that evening.
-Later that day, Zywicki’s car — a 1985 Pontiac T1000 with New Jersey license plates — and ticketed it as an abandoned vehicle.
+On Sunday, Aug.
+23, 1992, Tammy J. Zywicki, a 21-year-old Grinnell College student, departed Evanston, Illinois, to return to school in Grinnell, Iowa, where she planned to arrive that evening.
+Later that day, an Illinois State Trooper found Zywicki’s car — a 1985 Pontiac T1000 with New Jersey license plates — and ticketed it as an abandoned vehicle.

-On September 1, 1992, Zywicki’s body was located along Interstate Highway 44 (I-44) in rural Lawrence County, Missouri, which is located between Springfield and Joplin, Missouri.
-She was wrapped in a red blanket bound with duct tape, had been sexually assaulted and stabbed eight times — once in the arm and seven times in the chest.
+The petite blonde female had been wrapped in a red blanket bound with duct tape, been sexually assaulted, and stabbed eight times — once in the arm and seven times in a circle around her heart.

-The petite blonde female was reportedly last seen with her car at mile marker 83 in central Illinois between 3:10 p.m. and 4:00 p.m. on August 23, 1992.
-It was also reported that a tractor-trailer was seen near Zywicki’s vehicle during this time period.
+She’d reportedly last been seen with her car at mile marker 83 in central Illinois sometime between 3:10 and 4 p.m. on Aug.
+23, 1992.
+Witnesses reported seeing a tractor-trailer near Zywicki’s vehicle during this time period.

-The murder attracted national attention, and Illinois State Police launched a multi-state 14-investigator task force that called in local forces and the FBI.
+Her murder attracted national attention, and Illinois State Police launched a multi-state 14-investigator task force that called in local forces and the FBI.

-The eyewitness said the wife of a man who fit this description arrived at the witness’s workplace for a routine blood test and told the witness about a musical watch her husband had just given her.
-The watch matched the description of the one Zywicki had with her at the time of her disappearance but was never recovered by investigators.
+The eyewitness reported yet another coincidence; she worked at a medical facility, and said the wife of the man who fit the truck driver’s description had come in for a routine blood test, and while there, told the eyewitness about a musical watch her husband had just given her.
+The timepiece matched the description of the one Zywicki had in her possession when she went missing, and investigators had never recovered the watch.

-A few weeks later in February 1993, the task force disbanded, citing lack of progress, and Tammy Zywicki’s homicide case eventually went cold.
+A few weeks later in February 1993, the task force disbanded — citing lack of progress — and Tammy Zywicki’s homicide case eventually went cold.